 - S1.5.1 Small Excavations all openings with a surface area of 2 square metres or less.
-For the purposes of this Specification, test holes up to 150 mm diameter are not excavations and shall be reinstated in accordance with the requirements of Section S11. - S1.5.2 Narrow Trenches all trenches of 300 mm surface width or less, with a surface area greater than 2 square metres. - S1.5.3 Deep Openings all excavations and trenches in which the depth of cover over the buried apparatus is greater than 1.5 metres.
-Trenches with a depth of cover that is intermittently more than 1.5metres for lengths of less than 5 metres are not deemed to be deep openings. - S1.5.4 Other Openings all excavations and trenches with a surface area greater than 2 square metres.
+For the purposes of this Specification, test holes up to 150 mm diameter are not excavations and shall be reinstated in accordance with the requirements of Section S11. - S1.5.2 Narrow Trenches -all trenches of surface width between 100mm 300 mm (75mm 300mm with authority approval), with a surface area greater than 2 square metres. - S1.5.3 Deep Openings all excavations and trenches in which the depth of cover over the buried apparatus is greater than 1.5 metres.
+Trenches with a depth of cover that is intermittently more than 1.5 metres for lengths of less than 5 metres are not deemed to be deep openings.

+S1.5.4 Other Openings - all excavations and trenches with a surface area greater than 2 square metres.